isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 and cut fruit stall, and 1 hot drinks and snack stall.&nbsp; Out of the 6 cooked food stalls, 3 are halal certified.
 Our hot drinks and snack stall also only sells halal certified snacks such as sandwiches, buns, biscuits, cakes.
-We unfortunately do not have a fully vegetarian stall, but the cooked food stalls do serve purely vegetarian dishes.
+Unfortunately we do not have a fully vegetarian stall, but the cooked food stalls do serve purely vegetarian dishes.
 <br>
 <br>